jkulton/pls/README.md

 this should be downcased
 ```

-Like most Unix-like commands the output of pls can be piped to other places.
+Like most Unix-like commands the output of pls can be redirected elsewhere.

 ```console
 $ pls uuid >> output.txt